typst/typst/docs/src/reference/types.md

 ### at()
 Returns the item at the specified index in the array.
 May be used on the left-hand side of an assignment.
+If the key is out of bounds, the default value is returned.
-Fails with an error if the index is out of bounds.
+Fails with an error if no default value was specified.

 - index: integer (positional, required)
   The index at which to retrieve the item.
+- default: any (named)
 - returns: any

 ### push()